Asset Giant

 Organise everything by physical place — workshops, storage units, sites and vehicles.

-Locations put that knowledge into the system instead.
-You map your real world — every workshop, store, site and vehicle — and assign each asset to where it belongs, so the answer to “where is it?” is always a quick look rather than a phone-around.
-Just as usefully, you can turn the question around and ask “what’s here?”, seeing everything at a given place at a glance.
+Map your real world — every workshop, store, site and vehicle — and assign each asset to where it belongs, so “where is it?” is a quick look, not a phone-around.
+Turn it around just as easily and ask “what’s here?” at any place.

 Illustration — a map of locations (workshop, store, site, van) each holding its own set of assets.